ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 Create a configuration class `ServerConfiguration`.

 The term "Relying Party Identity" refers to the identification information of the relying party.\
 A "Relying Party" (RP) is an entity, typically a website or an online service, that relies on FIDO-based authentication to verify the identity of users.
-The relying party initiates and manages the FIDO authentication process to ensure secure and user-friendly login experiences.\
+The relying party initiates and manages the FIDO authentication process to ensure secure and user-friendly login experiences.

-The `AuthenticatorSelectionCriteria` is a set of criteria used to specify preferences for the characteristics of the authenticator that should be used during the credential creation process.\
+The `AuthenticatorSelectionCriteria` is a set of criteria used to specify preferences for the characteristics of the authenticator that should be used during the credential creation process.

+The [AuthenticatorAttachment](https://developers.yubico.com/java-webauthn-server/JavaDoc/webauthn-server-core/2.0.0/com/yubico/webauthn/data/AuthenticatorAttachment.html){:target="_blank" rel="noopener noreferrer"} this enumeration’s values describe authenticators' attachment modalities.
+* `CROSS_PLATFORM`: Passkey will be stored on another device. (hardware key, smartphone if you are working on a computer)
+* `PLATFORM`: You need to register with a built-in biometric. (fingerprint, face id)\
+**Note:** If this field is not set, both methods are activated.

+The [ResidentKeyRequirement](https://developers.yubico.com/java-webauthn-server/JavaDoc/webauthn-server-core/2.0.0/com/yubico/webauthn/data/ResidentKeyRequirement.html){:target="_blank" rel="noopener noreferrer"} this enumeration's values describe the Relying Party's requirements for client-side discoverable credentials.
+* `DISCOURAGED`: The client and authenticator will try to create a server-side credential if possible, and a discoverable credential otherwise.
+* `PREFERRED`: The client and authenticator will try to create a discoverable credential if possible, and a server-side credential otherwise.
+* `REQUIRED`: The client and authenticator will try to create a discoverable credential, and fail the registration if that is not possible.

+The [UserVerificationRequirement](https://developers.yubico.com/java-webauthn-server/JavaDoc/webauthn-server-core/2.0.0/com/yubico/webauthn/data/UserVerificationRequirement.html){:target="_blank" rel="noopener noreferrer"} a WebAuthn Relying Party may require user verification for some of its operations.
+* `DISCOURAGED`: This value indicates that the Relying Party does not want user verification.
+* `PREFERRED`: This value indicates that the Relying Party prefers user verification for the operation if possible, but will not fail if the verification isn't available.
+* `REQUIRED`: Indicates that the Relying Party requires user verification for the operation and will fail if the verification isn't available.

 The `PublicKeyCredentialParameters` is a data structure used to specify the cryptographic algorithms and key types that a relying party (or website) is willing to accept during the credential creation process.